aserg-ufmg/JSCity/README.md

 - Click drag with left button to orbit the current view
 - Click and drag right to move about the screen plane
 - Use the arrow keys to move about the screen plane
-- Use the center button / mouse wheel to zoom in or zoon out
+- Use the centre button / mouse wheel to zoom in or zoon out

 **FIRST PERSON**
 - Click and drag to look
 - Use W A S D or arrow keys to move
 - Press space to reset city display
 - Use + or - on the numeric keypad to change movement speed.
 - You can see at the topbar a value of the speed movement.
-The higher the number of the speed movement the fast you zoom in or zoom out.
+The higher the number of the speed movement the faster you zoom in or zoom out.
-- Press * key to returns to standard speed
+- Press * key to return to standard speed

 ### Libraries Used